I have kind of some general thoughts about BMI that I’ll be sharing over the next few days, and this is first up.

 So, basically anything to do with BMI makes me sad.
 Which sucks because I have it once every week.

-At least I am realizing that I’m the one making myself miserable.
+At least I am realizing that in at least some ways, I’m the one making myself miserable.
 And maybe, just maybe I could work to change it.
 If I can be strong enough…